 It’s cold again in Holdrege.
-The iciest months of winter seem to bring about more service and repair calls, which often results in the need for new heating systems.
-From furnaces to boilers, there are a number of products on the market that will ensure you’re warm.
+The iciest months of winter seem to bring about more service and repair calls, which usually results in the need for new heating systems.
+From furnaces to boilers, there are a variety of products on the market that will ensure you’re warm.
 What’s a boiler you ask?
 Let’s explore.

 Types of Boilers